azarafath/azarafath/README.md

 - 🎓 &nbsp; Student at Polytechnic State of Semarang
 - 👀 &nbsp; I’m interested in Web and Mobile Apps
-- 🌱 &nbsp; I’m currently learning Python, Javascript, Dart
+- 🌱 &nbsp; I’m currently learning Flutter, Dart

 ### Connect with me: